 "I grew up in New Jersey, and always marveled at upstate New York and New England in the fall," LaCosta said.
 "There's something so mesmerizing about the atmosphere and the colors, and people come from all over the world to see it.
 We're lucky to live here."

 It's a time of year that many of The Eagle's readers enjoy as well.
 According to an unscientific poll taken on The Eagle's website asking readers to name their favorite season, autumn generated the most results, with a little more than 45 percent of the total 459 surveyed choosing fall.
-Summer had the second most votes at 27.45 percent,
+Summer had the second most votes at 27.45 percent, followed by spring and winter at 16.99 and 3.9 percent, respectively, while more than 6 percent of those who voted said they don't have a favorite season.

 Paul Campbell of Becket would definitely be in the fall category.
 Campbell, who was born right at the tail end of summer, said that the season is an enjoyable time to just stay indoors and sit in front of a fireplace while enjoying the leaves changing outside his window.